Mike Williams Player Prop Bets for NFL Week 18 | Los Angeles vs. Las Vegas 1/9/2022

 Matchup vs. Las Vegas

-- Williams has averaged 38 receiving yards per game in his three career matchups against the Raiders, 25.5 fewer than his over/under for Sunday's game.
+- In his three matchups against the Raiders, Williams' 38 receiving yards average is 16.5 less than his over/under for Sunday's game (54.5).

-- The Raiders have given up 26 passing TDs this year (1.6 per game), ranking them 19th among NFL defenses.
+- The Raiders have given up 26 touchdowns through the air (1.6 per game).
+They are 19th in the league in that category.

 Recent Performances

-- In last week's game against the Broncos, Williams was targeted four times and recorded three catches for 63 yards (21 yards per catch) and scored one touchdown.
+- In last week's game against the Broncos, Williams was targeted four times and racked up three catches for 63 yards (21 yards per catch) and scored one touchdown.

-- Over his last three games, Williams' 13 targets have resulted in six catches for 112 yards (37.3 ypg) and one touchdown.
+- Williams hauled in 112 yards (on six catches) with one touchdown in his last three games.
+He was targeted 13 times, and averaged 37.3 yards per game.

 Williams' Los Angeles Teammates